Graduate Students

-MA Student, Concentration in Literature, Medicine, and Culture
+MA Student, Concentration in Literature, Medicine and Culture

 Ariana Ávila

-PhD Student, Graduate Certificate in Literature, Medicine, and Culture
+Graduate Certificate in Literature, Medicine, and Culture

 Ariana Ávila is a doctoral student in medical/sociocultural anthropology interested in how U.S. immigration policies affect access to health care for individuals and families with undocumented or precarious immigration status, particularly among farmworkers from Haiti working and living in the agricultural hubs of Southwest Florida.
 She is also interested in the collective agency in responding to barriers in health and systems of power.
 As a part of the Graduate certificate in Literature, Medicine, and Culture, she is interested in strengthening her creative writing skills as a way to share her research.
 She is from Arcadia, Florida, an agricultural town in Southwest Florida.
 She earned her B.S. in Biomedical Sciences from the University of South Florida and her MPH from Tulane University School of Public Health and Tropical Medicine.
 Prior to beginning her doctoral program, she was a Global Health Fellow with the Centers for Disease Control and Prevention in Port-Au-Prince, Haiti.